dheerajalim/Datalicious_Assignment/README.md

 This work is done as a part of assignment from Datalicious Used : Python v 3.5.1

+# Script Functionality
+#### test_case.py
+A Selenium Python Script to perform the Network Request and Log Parameters

+#### test_phantom.py
+A Selenium Python Script to perform the Network Request and Log Parameters using PhantomJS

 # Script Actions
 ### Task 1:
 Go to google.com